cbisaillon/udacity_machine_learning_course/README.md

 The aim of this project, is to create a neural network able to classify the breed of a dog given an image.
 To give more challenge, I was asked to check if there is a human in the image before classifying the dog breed.
 I created a CNN from scratch that is able to classify the images with an accuracy of 13%.
 I then tried to fine tune a pre-trained version of VGG16 to get a higher accuracy.

+## Text generator letter by letter
+In this exercise, I train a RNN to predict a letter based on the past letters by feeding it the content of the book Anna Karenina by Leo Tolstoy.
+It successfully generate words that make sense, but since I am only giving one letter at time, the words does not make sense with the other words arround them.